 Where do cyclists need the most protection?
 The box.
-This thought process has brought us to 19.3, delivering a quantum leap forward for cyclist safety and intersection efficiency when complying with California MUTCD 2014 Revision 3.
+This thought process has brought us to Version 19.3, delivering a quantum leap forward for cyclist safety and intersection efficiency when complying with California MUTCD 2014 Revision 3.
 Join us as we introduce the many anticipated features of 19.3 and how you can use it to improve safety and maintain the efficiency of all road users.

 Watch past Webinar Wednesdays and view more GRIDSMART videos by subscribing to our Youtube channel.

 Brooke: (00:02) Hi good afternoon everyone.
 Thank you for joining us today for the introduction to 19.3.
-My name is Brad McGee and I am the Marketing and Communications Coordinator at GRIDSMART.
+My name is Brooke McGee and I am the Marketing and Communications Coordinator at GRIDSMART.
 I will be moderating today’s webinar, so if you have any questions please wait until the end of our presentation when we open up the floor for a Q & A. Today we have Jeff Price GRIDSMART Vice President of Technology who will be introducing the new and improved features of 19.3.

 Brooke: (00:38) Jeff, we’ll go ahead and let you begin.